 What is the cost for Grenada passport by investment?

-The cost to obtain Grenada citizenship by investment is $2350,000 for a non-refundable contribution to the National Transformation Fund or $270,000 for purchasing government-approved real estate.
+The cost to obtain Grenada dual citizenship by investment is $2350,000 for a non-refundable contribution to the National Transformation Fund or $270,000 for purchasing government-approved real estate.
 The minimum contribution excludes government fees.

 How strong is a Grenadian passport?